 As the name appropriately implies, a fuel catalyst is a device that changes the physical makeup of diesel.
 As diesel passes through the fuel catalyst mounted on the fuel line, it undergoes atomization.
 The Rentar fuel catalyst is a mechanical device made of precious and noble metals.
 The metals neutralize the polar attraction between molecules in a molecular cluster.
 This depolarization breaks up the clusters.

-The effect is a homogenous diesel fuel.
+The effect is homogenous diesel fuel.
 Homogeneity means the fuel molecules can easily mix with oxygen.
 Fuel molecules mixed with oxygen burn cleanly.
-The means complete combustion.
+This means complete combustion.
 In addition, the Rentar fuel catalyst’s reaction releases a small amount of hydrogen that also enhances the fuel burn and reduces nitrous oxides due to its ability to reduce combustion temperature.

 Atomizers like the Rentar Fuel Catalyst can reduce toxic diesel fuel emissions.
 In addition, the Rentar Fuel Catalyst improves fuel efficiency by between 3% and 8% on trucks and machines.
 The Rentar improves the fuel efficiency of marine engines by up to 15%.
-On boilers and furnaces, the Rentar increases fuel efficiency up to 30%.
+On boilers and furnaces, the Rentar increases fuel efficiency by up to 30%.